 |Permissions:||Employee||Schedule Manager||System Manager||Full Access|

 You're on the Desktop version of this article.
-To view the Mobile version see How do I add a new shift?
+To view the Mobile version see How do I manage my company details?
 (Mobile)

 Was this article helpful?